oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 [If a Server receives a SUBSCRIBE packet containing a Topic Filter that is identical to a Subscription's Topic Filter for the current Session, then it
 MUST replace that existing Subscription with a new Subscription]{.mark} \[MQTT-SN-3.1.17.5-3\].
 The Topic Filter in the new Subscription will be identical to that in the previous Subscription, although its Subscription Options could be different.
-[If the Retain Handling option is 0, any existing retained messages matching the Topic Filter MUST be re-sent, but Application Messages MUST NOT be lost due to replacing the
+[If the Retain Handling option is 0, any existing retained messages matching the Topic Filter MUST be re-sent,]{.mark} [but Application Messages MUST NOT be lost due to replacing the
 Subscription]{.mark} \[MQTT-SN-3.1.17.5-4\].

 If a Server receives a Topic Filter that is not identical to any Topic Filter for the current Session, a new Subscription is created.
 If the Retain